You People: Plot

-For his bachelor party, Ezra heads to Las Vegas with his friends, but his excitement for the weekend is dampened when Akbar unexpectedly joins the boys.
-Akbar insists on accompanying the men on their big night of partying at the strip clubs.
-Ezra, knowing he’s being watched by Akbar, does not take part in the festivities, but his character again comes into question when his friends loudly reminisce about the obscene acts Ezra previously committed in Vegas.
+For his bachelor party, Ezra heads to Las Vegas with his friends, but Akbar unexpectedly joins the boys.
+Knowing he’s being watched, Ezra does not take part in the festivities.
+However, his friends loudly reminisce about the hedonistic acts Ezra committed on previous trips to Vegas.
 At her bachelorette party in Palm Springs, Amira and her friends are joined by Shelley and Liza.
 The night suffers from more embarrassments, with Shelley inadvertently making a racist remark during a party game and accidentally ripping off a guest’s wig.

-At the rehearsal dinner, both Ezra and Amira speak privately to Akbar and Shelley, with Ezra calling out Akbar’s distrust of his genuine love for Amira, and Amira informing Shelley about her tone-deaf attitudes on race.
-After their mutual talks, Ezra and Amira arrive at the realization that their union has too many obstacles to overcome.
-Feeling they are not right for each other, they call off the wedding and break up.
-Three months later, Ezra gives a meaningful soliloquy on his podcast, making a point that black and white people can never truly understand the other's experience, no matter how hard they try.
-Both Shelley and Akbar happen to hear his speech, and reconsider their actions; Akbar is inspired to contact Shelley.
-On the pretext of a shopping excursion, Shelley and Akbar bring Ezra and Amira to a trendy boutique where they both apologize for their actions.
+At the rehearsal dinner, both Ezra and Amira speak privately to Akbar and Shelley, with Ezra calling out Akbar’s distrust of his genuine love for Amira, and Amira confronting Shelley about her tone-deaf virtue signalling and patronizing behavior.
+After their mutual talks, Ezra and Amira decide that their union has too many obstacles to overcome.
+They call off the wedding and break up.

+Three months later, Ezra gives a heartbroken soliloquy over his podcast, saying that black and white people can never truly understand the other's culture or experiences, no matter how deeply they love each other or how hard they try.
+Both Shelley and Akbar are deeply moved to hear his speech.
+Akbar, who is particularly cut to the quick, is inspired to contact Shelley.

+On the pretext of a shopping excursion, Shelley and Akbar take Ezra and Amira to a trendy boutique and both apologize for their actions.
+Akbar promises to accept Ezra into the family.
+Shelley promises to get to know Amira as a human being, rather than continuing to view her as a radical chic trophy to show off to other members of the liberal elite.
 Ezra and Amira accept their apologies and enter the retail store to find it set up for their wedding, with everyone including friends, family, and a rabbi and NOI minister assembled.
 Ezra and Amira marry and both families celebrate.